MixinNetwork/mvm.dev/src/registry/deploy.md

-# Deploy a Contract in Quorum
+# Deploy a Contract in MVM

-We will show you how deploy a contract to [Quorum network](/quorum/join) here.
+We will show you how deploy a contract to [MVM network](/quorum/join) here.
 You can choose the way you familiar with: [remix](https://remix-project.org/) or [hardhat](https://hardhat.org/).

 ## Prepare